-The following policy outlines the privacy practices of Dentures Direct in regards to personal and business information.
+The following policy outlines the privacy practices of Dentures Direct in regard to personal and business information.

 - Privacy.
 Dentures Direct respects the privacy of all clients.
 This document outlines privacy rights and practices as laid out by the Privacy Act 1988 (Commonwealth) and Information Privacy Act 2000 (Vic).
 These privacy laws regulate how personal information is obtained and handled, from the collection, it’s use and future disclosures as well as how the information is stored and when and how it is disposed.